shreyasharma98/DSA/07. 2-D arrays/README.md

 16 20
 ```

-# 2Replace Character
+# 2. Largest Row or Column

-Given an input string S and two characters c1 and c2, you need to replace every occurrence of character c1 with character c2 in the given string.
+Given an NxM 2D array, you need to find out which row or column has largest sum (sum of its elements) overall amongst all rows and columns.

 ### Sample Input :<br>

 ```
-abacd
+3 3
-a x
+3 6 9 1 4 7 2 8 9
 ```

 ### Sample Output :<br>
 ```
-xbxcd
+column 2 25
 ```

 # 3. Trim Spaces